-Search for diver missing off Farne Islands
+Search goes on for diver missing off Farne Islands

 The MCA said its search was stood down at about 12:50 BST on Monday pending further information.

-Northumbria Police said its specialist marine unit would continue on Monday night and Tuesday.
+Northumbria Police said its specialist unit would continue on Monday night and Tuesday.

 "Shortly before 12:45 on Sunday we received a call from the coastguard to report a concern for the welfare of a male driver," a force spokesperson said.